tungv/viz-react-chartjs/readme.md

 ### Discrete
 - can only take certain values
 - can be binned
-- can be numeric (virtually always integer) or categorical
+- can be numerical (virtually always integer) or categorical
-- example: human age, product category, week of year
+- example: human age, product category
-- categorical values with too many possible cases => free text

 ---
 class: middle